Size does matter.

 A snake can eat prey that’s as wide as the widest part of its body.
 But you can’t always completely rely on this rule of feeding, because some snakes will want smaller prey.

+In that case, you may have to feed your ball python several mice that are a bit smaller.
 You’ll have to experiment to see what your ball python likes.

 If you choose prey that’s too large for it to consume, it could end up causing an obstruction in the snake’s mouth or esophagus or cause it to regurgitate its food.